Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Converting Dependency Structures to Logical Forms

 \subsubsection{Verbs}

-Verbs are represented by predicates whose arity varies from 1 to 4, with possible arguments being subject, direct object, indirect object and the Davidsonian event variable (represented in that order in the LF).
+Verbs are represented by predicates whose arity varies from 1 to 4, with possible arguments being subject, direct object, indirect object, \oamod{clausal arguments (see below)} and the Davidsonian event variable (represented in that order in the LF).
 The argument type is defined by its syntactic relation to the verb in the unmarked form.
 If a verb takes less than 4 arguments, we leave the other positions unfilled.

 \begin{description} \item You gave Ursula the box: \lf{\lam{1}{gave}{you, \quant{the}{x}{box(x)}, Ursula}} \item Mommy heard it: \lf{\lam{1}{heard}{Mommy, it}} \end{description}

 When a verb lacks an argument whose position precedes the positions of present arguments (with the exception of the event argument), we fill the slot of the missing argument with a ``blank'' symbol (\_).
 Constructions necessitating this solution include passive voice\footnote{As argument roles are defined semantically, in a passive clause the syntactic subject becomes one of the objects in the LF, and the subject spot is left empty.} and some infinitival clausal arguments.